 - Low structural grade – visible defects, limited load use, often reserved for non-critical elements like blocking or temporary bracing

 A higher grade does not mean "better wood" in every context — it means stronger and more predictable.
 Paying for high-grade timber on a non-structural interior wall is usually unnecessary unless you need the straightness for finish work.
-Understanding how timber is graded helps clarify why these labels exist beyond just "good" and "bad" piles.

 Appearance Timber Grades Explained

 Appearance grading focuses on how timber looks after finishing — the knot pattern, color consistency, and overall visual appeal.
 These grades matter most in furniture, cabinetry, flooring, trim, and exposed architectural elements where people will see the wood up close every day.
+A board that's structurally perfect might still get a low appearance grade if it's full of wild grain and knots that would look odd on a dining table.

 Clear / Select Grades